 Another question concerns whether as Mormon politicians should let one's own ethical stance reflect off on political decision-making.
 If I for example have a restrictive attitude to abortion, should I support this politically?
 Various politicians various reasons and reason also in various ways during different phases of life.
 Harry Reid became the recently criticized for being a democratic politician.
 He represents a party that is for same-sex marriage and abortion.
 Mitt Romney has from the beginning been in favor of the woman's free will to perform the abortion, but has in recent years made a U-turn.
 How can it be so?

-There are two things you may consider as a member of The Church of Jesus Christ of Latter-day Saints.
-The first is obviously trying to spread the gospel, the good news, and try to live as Jesus lived.
-It strives for a world where the family is at the center, where all people have equal value must be emphasized and where all life is God's creation and must be protected.
-There is one side of the coin.
+There are two things to be considered as a member of the Church of Jesus Christ of Latter-day Saints.
+The first is of course that you try to spread the gospel, the good message, and try to live as Jesus has lived.
+One strives for a world in which the family is at the center, where everyone's equal worth is emphasized and where all life is the creation of God and must be protected.
+It's one side of the coin.
 The other side is specific to our church.
-It is the doctrine of human free will.
-We believe that God asked for a plan of salvation in a förexistens, before we thus were born to this earth.
+It is the doctrine of man's free will.
+We believe God requested a plan of salvation in a prexist before we were born down to this earth.
 Two people offered their services.
-First it was Lucifer who wanted force man to salvation and then take credit for what he had done.
+First, Lucifer was the one who wanted to force man to salvation and then take credit for what he had done.
 Then came the Jehovah - or Jesus Christ - and offered to give his life for mankind to atone for man's sins and let the man himself have the opportunity to opt between good and evil.
-The credit for this should be attributed to our Heavenly Father.
-Yes, as you all understand that Jesus won the plan of salvation and Lucifer was cast out of heaven like a disobedient angel.
-This doctrine allows members of The Church of Jesus Christ of Latter-day Saints also upholds the freedom of choice.
+The honor for this would be attributed to Heavenly Father.
+Yes, as you all understand, Jesus won the plan of salvation and Lucifer was cast out of heaven as an unbelieving angel.
+This doctrine helps members of the Church of Jesus Christ of Latter-day Saints also freedom of choice.
 We need to give people the right to choose his life and get to what we would regard as destructive decisions.